jduckett/duck_map/GUIDE.md

 Filters give you the power to exclude named routes from a sitemap based on verbs, controller name, action name, and the name of the route (i.e. root_url).
 For the most part, named routes represent controllers and models.
 It is doubtful that you would want to include any URL in a sitemap that performs an HTTP POST, PUT, or DELETE operation.
 Therefore, the default named route filters exclude all routes and have a verb of POST, PUT, or DELETE.
-Also excluded are all named routes that have an action name of: :create, :update, or :destroy.
+Also excluded are all named routes that have an action name of: :create, :destroy, :edit, :new, and :update.
-Basically, this leaves all routes that have a HTTP verb of GET.
-For routes that represent resources this would include the :edit, :index, :new and :show actions.
+Basically, this leaves actions :index and :show.
 These default setting should cover just about general needs for generating a sitemap.
 However, you can reset all of the filters to empty and include everything or exclude only what you need.
 Also, named route filters are local to a sitemap block.
 Meaning, you can define default filters at the top of config/routes.rb and define addtional filters within as many sitemap blocks as you wish.
 When you define exclude filters within a block,  the current state of the exclude filters outside of the block is copied and used within the block.

 <span class="note">**Note:** Filters ARE NOT applied DURING the execution of a block.
 Filters are applied to the list of routes that are generated
 AFTER the block executes.</span>